dn-sandeeep/dn-sandeeep/README.md

 - Designed a minimal yet functional control interface to start and manage the service.
 - Implemented MVVM architecture with Kotlin Coroutines to ensure smooth and efficient background processing.
 - Gained deep expertise in Android Services, background task management, and system event handling.

 ---
+####MyAI App
+*A mobile AI application built on the Gemini API, demonstrating proficiency in modern Android development and architectural patterns.

+- Developed a complete native Android application ("MyAI") using Kotlin and Jetpack Compose for a modern, declarative UI.
+- Implemented the Model-View-ViewModel (MVVM) architecture to ensure a clean separation of concerns, testability, and a maintainable codebase.
+- Integrated the Gemini API to power the core functionality, enabling real-time, conversational AI interactions.
+- Managed network communication with Ktor, utilizing its client to efficiently send API requests and process received responses.

+---
 #### Weather App